IntelligentLlama/Crossplanedemo/README.md

 1. Installing and configuring Crossplane inside a GCP cluster
 2. Provision Infrastructure per Crossplane pre-made packages, Crossplane yaml manifest
 3. Create another cluster using Crossplane
-4. Test Drifting scenario
+4. Test Scenario
    - Claim your infrastructure: Modifying cluster node zones manually via GCP console
    - Monitor the change and see how Crossplane brings the zones back to original manifest
-   - Push the wanted changes with github and see Crossplane in action
+   - Push the wanted changes with github and see Crossplane in action (next version - under constrcution)
+5. Clean-up

 ### Assumption: Argos and Helm must be installed and configured already in your cluster
 - Helm: [https://helm.sh/]